mafiesto4/Mystic2/README.md

 BLOCK MAIN:

 section data:
-;; initialized data
+; initialized data
 text db "Hello World!",0

 section text:
   ; Program execution starts here...

 ; print text on the screen
-mov eax, 0 ; text lcoation on teh screen (should be Point struct defined in the API) mov ebx, [tekst] ; move adress of the text to the register mov ecx, 0 ; text color (black) int 50
+mov eax, 0 ; text lcoation on the screen (should be Point struct defined in the API, not mentioned here) mov ebx, [tekst] ; move adress of the text variable to the register that will be used during system interrupt mov ecx, 0 ; text color (black) int 50 ; call system interrupt which will draw text

 ; while(true) {}
 label noexit: